FagaFenix/FagaFenix/README.md

 - 👋 Hi, I’m @FagaFenix
 - 👀 I’m interested in music, photography, programming, traveling, remote work and so much more
-- 🌱 I’m currently learning JavaScrip, NodeJs, Express
+- 🌱 I’m currently learning JavaScrip, NodeJs, Express, Angular
-- 💞️ I’m looking to collaborate on projects about art or where I can learn python and practice my skills in the technologies that I'm working on.
+- 💞️ I’m looking to collaborate on projects where I can learn and practice my skills in the technologies that I'm working on.
 - 📫 How to reach me fagafenix@hotmail.com

 <!---